balajikesavan90/future-of-ai-is-open-hackathon/CONTRIBUTING.md

 ```

 ## Make your changes
+Apply the fix or make the enhancement you want to perform

 ## Create a pull request
 A pull request (PR) lets us review the changes you've made and decide if we want to include them in the project.